Almond vs Walnut - Health impact and Nutrition Comparison

-The walnut seed has a mild earthy flavour, while its skin might taste bitter.
+The walnut seed has a mild earthy flavor, while its skin might taste bitter.
 Almonds also have a similar taste.
 However, the bitterness of almonds can be attributed to a compound found in them called amygdalin.

 Based on the variety and cultivar of these nuts, the general characteristics and nutritional values can slightly differ from each other.

-When discussing walnuts most people talk about the Persian or the English walnut, also known as common walnut.
-Other, less popularly used varieties include the black walnut, the Californian walnut and the butternut.
+When discussing walnuts, most people talk about the Persian or the English walnut, also known as common walnut.
+Other less popularly used varieties include the black walnut, the Californian walnut, and the butternut.

-The most commonly used varieties of almonds are Nonpareil, Sonora, Aldrich, Winters and Carmel.
-The Nonpareil almond, living up to its name, is the most commercially used variety, due to its thin shell that can be easily removed without impairing the seed within.
+The most commonly used varieties of almonds are Nonpareil, Sonora, Aldrich, Winters, and Carmel.
+The Nonpareil almond, living up to its name, is the most commercially used variety due to its thin shell that can be easily removed without impairing the seed within.